How To Set Goals and Delegate the SMART Way

 Who developed transformational leadership theory?

 The term transformational leadership was first coined by James Downton (author of Rebel Leadership) who conducted research on charismatic leaders.
-But the early theory was refined by James MacGregor Burns (1978) who differentiated leadership styles as either transactional or transformational.
+However, the early theory was refined by James MacGregor Burns (1978) who differentiated leadership styles as either transactional or transformational.
 Burns used the lens of political leaders, such as Martin Luther King Jr, to explore the idea of those who led positive social change.
 This positive change was one of the key hallmarks of transformational leadership.

 “In real life, the most practical advice for leaders is not to treat pawns like pawns, nor princes like princes, but all persons like persons.”